Puppy Training, LLC

 About The Trainers

-Good Start Puppy Training, LLC is an affiliated network of dog trainers.
+Good Start Puppy Training, LLC is comprised of, and refers training opportunities to, an affiliated network of dog trainers.
 We benefit from sharing the vast knowledge base and diversity that each trainer brings to Good Start.
 All Good Start Puppy Trainers utilize positive reinforcement training methods.
 All of our trainers adhere to the principle of LIMA when training puppies.
-LIMA is an acrynym that stands for "Least Intrusive, Minimally Aversive."
+LIMA is an acronym that stands for "Least Intrusive, Minimally Aversive."
 "LIMA does not justify the use of punishment in lieu of other effective interventions and strategies." - IAABC.org

 My name is Julie Bastis.
 I am a Certified Professional Dog Trainer (CPDT-KA).
 I live in rural western Northern Virginia on our little farm with my husband and children.
 We have two adult Sheepadoodle sisters, Daisy and Clover.
 Daisy was born deaf and Clover acts as her ears.
 They are both trained in sign language.
 The comic relief on our farm comes from 5 exceedingly friendly goats, not quite so affectionate chickens, curious cows and bees (best enjoyed at a distance!)